shangfii/Marketing_Agency_Webpage/README.md

 # Re-use this code

-To Re-use this code: Clone this repo [Marketing_Agency_Webpage](https://github.com/shangfii/Marketing_Agency_Webpage), use anytext editor to change the html and css pages and put your own images.
+To Re-use this code: Clone this repo [Marketing_Agency_Webpage](https://github.com/shangfii/Marketing_Agency_Webpage), use any text editor to change the html and css pages and put your own images on the image folder